aldec/TySOM/SDx-platforms/README.md

 ## TySOM-2A-7Z030

-The configuration for Aldec TySOM-2A-7Z030 board which contains
+The configuration for Aldec TySOM-2A-7Z030 board consists of:

 SoC |
 :-------- |